radical-cybertools/radical.entk/doc/dev_write_a_new_plugin.rst

     2014:08:12 19:29:58 41576  MainThread   radical.ensemblemd.Engine: [ERROR   ] Skipping execution context plugin radical.ensemblemd.execplugins.mypattern.static_improved: loading failed: ''module' object has no attribute 'Adaptor''

     2014:08:12 19:29:58 41576  MainThread   radical.ensemblemd.Engine: [ERROR   ] Couldn't find an execution plug-in for pattern 'MyPattern' and execution context 'Static'.
-    EnsembleMD Error: Couldn't find an execution plug-in for pattern 'MyPattern' and execution context 'Static'.
+    Ensemble MD Error: Couldn't find an execution plug-in for pattern 'MyPattern' and execution context 'Static'.

 The error message **''module' object has no attribute 'Adaptor''** is expected since our plug-in is at this point just an empty file without an implementation.